Noaaan/MythicMetals/README.md

 ## Translations
 These people have helped translating the mod into different languages.
 Thank you to:

-* Oscienet for the russian translation.
+* Oscienet, for the russian translation.
-* DH for the macedonian translation.
+* DH, for the macedonian translation.
+* leocth, for the simplified chinese translation.

 Feel free to contribute a translation if you want to!
 I do not support crowdin, so you will have to either put it up as a pull request or raise an issue with a translated lang file.